A summary of the work of the governing body during 2018-19

 - We further developed links between parents and the governing body through being present at some parents’ evenings and leading parent forums.
 Two parent forums were held, giving parents opportunity to meet governors and to discuss particular aspects of school life ( the school ethos statement, behaviour, homework and home-school communication)

 - Several governors helped administer SATS tests for children who needed to take the tests separately from their peers.
 This increased understanding of SEND provision within the school.

 - We monitored health and safety in the school through discussions and visits.

-- We monitored the refurbishment of the school house as an extra resource for the school
+- We continued to monitor the refurbishment of the school house which is now fully functional as an extra resource for the school.

 - We continued to evaluate and improve our effectiveness as a governing body.
 We supported new governors through individual induction meetings and all governors with an individual annual review meeting.